Student Services Center, 2nd Floor | (501) 569-3127 | fax (501) 569-8956 | ualr.edu/financialaid

 EIT Scholar scholarships are awarded to outstanding entering students in Computer Science, Information Science, and Systems Engineering.
 EAST Scholarships are available to selected students who participated in the EAST Program in high school.
 Science Scholars is a scholarship and enrichment program for students majoring in biology, chemistry, and earth science.

-Entering Freshman Scholarships are based on availability of funds and awarded to selected high school seniors who meet the February 1 final deadline and have at least an ACT composite score of 24.
+Entering Freshman Scholarships are based on availability of funds and awarded to selected high school seniors who meet the deadline and academic criteria.
 A Freshman Award may also be available to students with an ACT composite score of at least 22.
 There are also scholarships available to students transferring from Arkansas public junior and community colleges.
 Applications and further information for these scholarships are available online.
-Students are encouraged to apply by the December 1 priority deadline.
+Students are encouraged to by the priority deadline.

 Private Scholarships and Awards

 The Office of Development publishes a comprehensive list of private scholarships and awards available to all students.
-Additional information as well as applications can be obtained by contacting the Office of Development at (501) 569-3194.
+Additional information and applications can be obtained by contacting the Office of Alumni and Development at (501) 569-3194.

 Interested students should inquire early.
 Call (501) 569-8399, for general information or a referral to the appropriate scholarship advisor.